MeticulousHome/espresso-profile-schema/README.md

 # Meticulous Machine Profile Format

 This repo contains an example profile and a json schema for the meticulous profile json.

+rfc.md contains a super dirty explanation which is a) unfinished and b) only public to serve as a basis for discussion.
-A full writeup is in the making and will be released at a later time
+A final and dependable version will be marked as such!